Bandipur Hiking - 3 Days

 • Stay in traditional homestays for an immersive cultural encounter, and relish authentic Nepali cuisine and local eateries.

-• Captivating photo opportunities as the sky transforms into a palette of colors.
+• Capturing photo opportunities as the sky transforms into a palette of colors.

 • Walk through lush forests, terraced fields, and peaceful meadows.